-To further complicate the problem, heavy rains could follow, causing flooding and landslides and releasing tons of sediment into rivers, permanently changing floodplains and damaging sensitive habitat and riparian areas.
+Heavy rains could follow, causing flooding and landslides and releasing tons of sediment into rivers, permanently changing floodplains and damaging sensitive habitat and riparian areas.
 Such a fire followed by rain could release millions of cubic yards of sediment into streams for years, creating new floodplains and changing existing ones.
 With the forests removed from the watershed, stream flows could easily double.
 Floods that could be expected every 50 years may occur every couple of years.
 With the streambeds unable to carry the increased discharge because of increased sediment, the floodplains and floodplain elevations would increase.